 Not since the development of the first iPhone in 2007 has one company’s fortunes pivoted on the release of one smartphone.
 There’s a lot riding on the BlackBerry Z10 and that’s what has made it one of the most analysed and discussed phones of the past six months.

-Beyond the tech specs and the economics, Israeli start-up tawkon has been examining the smartphone from rather different perspective; health.
+Beyond the tech specs and the economics, Israeli start-up tawkon has been examining the smartphone from a rather different perspective; health.

 tawkon has applied its industry standard cell phone radiation tracking test to RIM’s latest creation and found that while it’s better than its predecessors the Z10 is lagging behind the competition in terms of its peak radiation output.